Skip to main content

 We’re going to look at:

-• Creating plant walls
+• Creating layers

-Vertical structures are an effective way to screen your space.
-Climbing plants like fast-growing Clem the clematis or sweet-smelling Jazz the jasmine will quickly cover a wall, pergola, arch or seat, offering a shaded and enclosed space hidden from view.
+Last but not least, a really simple way to create a screen is to use climbing plants.
+There are some great evergreen options with the added bonus of scented flowers, so that you not only get privacy but your sanctuary is scented.
+Climbing plants like fast-growing Clem the clematis, Harriet the honeysuckle or sweet-smelling Jazz the jasmine will quickly cover a wall, pergola, arch or seat, offering a shaded and enclosed space hidden from view.
 Combine climbers with a pot and trellis for portable privacy.

 In it for the long haul?
 Train fruit trees along a frame.
 By shaping varieties like Andre the apple tree, you can create narrow flat plant structures that provide plenty of screening and tasty snacks.